iiian/prisma-case-format/README.md

 }
 ```

-Table conventions are controlled by the `--table-case` & `--map-table-case` flags. `--table-case` specifies the case convention for the models in the generated prisma client library. `--map-table-case` will manage the database name case convention. **It manages models & views**.
+Table conventions are controlled by the `--table-case` & `--map-table-case` flags. `--table-case` specifies the case convention for the models in the generated prisma client library. `--map-table-case` will manage the database name case convention. **`table` args manage models & views**.

 ### `field`